 Aeolian Islands, Italy

 On Ferryhopper, you will find useful information about the island: beaches, gastronomic delights and ferries to / from the island of Stromboli.
-Check out all the available routes and book your tickets with just a few clicks!
+Check out all the available routes and book your tickets with ease!

 Smoke billows from the volcano on the Aeolian Island of Stromboli